 We’re all passionate about things.
 Every home is oriented around something.
 Maybe it’s gymnastics or academic team or football.
 I meet parents who have a lot of anxiety about their kids’ passions and interests.
 They might ask, “How do you not let a typical American pastime become an idol in your home?”

 At a family discipleship weekend where I spoke a couple of years back, one parent voiced concern about her child making Minnie Mouse into an idol.
 She said, “I’m just so worried.
 My daughter wants to wear mouse ears to church.
 What do I do?”
 I said, “Let her.”
 I believe we should look at our kids’ passions with a slightly different perspective.
 Let’s ask instead, “How can my child’s passion become something that builds family relationships and faith in God?
 How can I lean into my kids’ passions, abilities, and interests?”

 Show interest in what interests your kids.
 Then, as Augustine said, “trace the sunbeam up to the sun.”
 Talk about how it’s God who is the giver of every good gift (James 1:17).
 Give thanks to God for giving your children those passions.
 You may discover that He is at work using those interests to teach them about himself.

 Grace is opposed to earning, but it’s not opposed to discipline and effort.
-These are three disciplines that I’m hoping to come back to again and again in 2016.
+These are three disciplines that I’m hoping to come back to again and again.